 The Treasurer and the Finance Committee have authority designated by the Board of Directors including but not limited to perform regular, in-depth reviews of the organization’s financial activity and oversee the development of the annual budget.

-The Executive Director has authority designated by the Board of Directors including but not limited to the authority to; enter into contractual agreements within board designated parameters; employ and terminate personnel; determine salary levels of staff; create and amend operating procedures; make decisions regarding the duties and accountabilities of personnel; and, to make spending decisions within the parameters of the approved budget.
-The Executive Director can make changes between the Professional Services and Salary line items up to $5,000 (only with respect to a part time employee) without board approval in any one budget cycle, changes over $5,000 require board approval.
+The Executive Director has authority designated by the Board of Directors including but not limited to the authority to; enter into contractual agreements within board designated parameters; employ and terminate personnel; determine salary levels of staff; create and amend operating procedures; make decisions regarding the duties and accountabilities of personnel; and, to make spending decisions within the parameters of the approved budget, including recommending bonuses to staff with funds available at year-end .

 Indemnity Policy